badiou/devops-azure-project2/README.md

 # devops-azure-project2
 Automated Deployment of high quality software using DevOps principles is a critical skill in the cloud era.
 Master the theory and practice of Agile Project management with hands-on examples.
+Execute a Python centric Continuous Integration strategy that uses testing best practices, including open source code quality tools such as pylint and pytest.
+Couple Infrastructure-as-Code (IaC) with Continuous Delivery using Azure Pipelines to streamline the deployment of applications to Azure.